jevad/NLTKinstallForNlpClass/README.md

 What you'll find here are some easier ways to get things installed on Windows.

+(By the way, let this be a lesson:  Many things involving software development and data analysis are better supported when you're not using Windows.)

 <a name="easiest"/>
 ## The Easiest Way to Set Up Python and NLTK on Windows
 * Use a pre-packaged "scientific" distribution.